 “permanent pasture” has the meaning given to it in Article 2 of Commission Regulation 1120/2009(d).

-Any reference in these Regulations to Community instrument is a reference to that instrument as amended on the date these Regulations are made.
+Any reference in these Regulations to Community instrument is a reference to that instrument as amended from time to time.

 Other expressions used in these Regulations shall be construed in accordance with the Direct Payment Regulation.